How to Test Your VPN Encryption and Security Levels in 2024

 The results show that you are not using a VPN.
 You can again perform the test by turning on your VPN.
 With the VPN connection in place, the test results should show the VPN protocol you are using, e.g., if you are using OpenVPN, there should be UDP and TCP in the results.

-2. How to test VPN Leaks!
+How to test VPN leaks

 As mentioned above, encryption is not the only factor in your VPN security; VPN leaks can also disrupt the privacy you seek.
 Running the following tests reveals the privacy your VPN is claiming to offer:

-DNS Leaks test
+DNS leaks test

 A DNS translates the human-readable form of domain names to your IP addresses for your browser to display, which means it has every record of the websites you visit.